galtzo-floss/csv_pirate/README.md

     #   {:humanize =>'-'} first joins as above, then humanizes the string (this is the default)
     #   {:array => ['col1',col2','col3'] Uses the column names provided.
 If the array's length is less than the booty array's length it reverts to :humanize =>'_'

 Check the source to see if there anything else hiding in there!
-(HINT: There a bunch more undocumented options)
+(HINT: There's a bunch more undocumented options)

 The create method has the same parameters, and actually writes the data to the CSV.